-From Renee on December 18th, 2007 in Decks and Patios
+From Engineering on December 18, 2007 in Decks and Patios

 Todd Lloyd of Todd Lloyd Construction built 2 decks this year and saw similar requests.

 More people are leaning toward composite material versus traditional wood, he says.
 Longevity and low maintenance over the upkeep of redwood and traditional natural products are the reasons.

 Trex and Timber Teks are two companies that provide composite building materials.
 Anderson says that composites have improved in recent times.

 When they first came out, they didnt have the UV protection quite right.
 Youd think a plastic product would hold its color, but a year later, the UV protection would fade out.
 Now, theyre getting much better with it, composites are coming a long way.

 According to Anderson, the benefits of composites are that theyre recycleable, they go in the same way as any other decking material, they come in lots of purchasing options, and they twist, bend, and curve for flexibility in design.
 On the other hand, Anderson does not favor the fake graining.

 Theyre trying to make something thats not wood look like wood.
 Its not believable.